Thinking of Getting Veneers? Here’s What You Need to Know

 Who Should Not Get Veneers?

 These are concerns to share with your dentist when discussing the procedure.
-The more honest you are with your dentist, the more likely they will be able to determine if you are a solid candidate.
+The more honest you are with your dentist, the more likely they will be able to determine if you are a strong candidate.

 What is Important to Know About Veneers After You Have Them?